 Short term: Cocaine is a stimulant that makes you feel high, confident and full of energy.
 But this can turn into feelings of anxiety, panic and paranoia.
 Users of cocaine can end up feeling tired and depressed.

 Long term: Giving up cocaine and crack can be mentally distressing and physically difficult for dependent users.
-There's little available evidence on the long-term mental effects of cocaine use.
+Long-term use can worsen existing mental health problems and lead to depression, anxiety and paranoia.

 Short term: Ecstasy is a stimulant with hallucinogenic effects that makes you feel relaxed, high, ‘loved-up’ and ready to dance all night.
 But people who are already feeling anxious or who take high doses can have bad experiences of paranoia or feeling 'out of it'.

 Long term: Regular use may lead to sleep problems, lack of energy, drastic weight loss, depression or anxiety.
 People can become psychologically dependent on the feelings of euphoria and calmness that ecstasy gives them.
 Research shows that taking ecstasy can reduce a user’s serotonin levels, and may have an effect on certain areas of the brain.